nle18/coref-llms/README.md

 	--prompt_template [either `doc_template` or `qa_template`] \
 ```

-As an example, you can generate the coreference annotation as follows
+As an example (taken from WikiCoref dataset), you can generate the coreference annotation as follows
 ```
 python src/main.py \
 	--exp_dir ./test \